 8. Chocolate truffles with Sauternes, France’s most famous dessert wine, from the Bordeaux region.

 9. Chocolate raspberry cheesecake with Framboise, a sweet fruit wine made from raspberries.

 10. Cream-filled chocolate hearts with cream sherry — yes, as in Harvey’s Bristol Cream.

-For more wine and chocolate pairing articles, click on the tag below called “Chocolate & Wine” …
+For more wine and chocolate pairing articles, click on the tag above called “Chocolate & Wine” …